 Does the brand of anti-graffiti film matter?

 Not to the consumer.
-As long as you are using a film with at least 6-MIL construction, you are good to go.
+As long as you are using an optically-clear multi-layered film with at least 6-MIL construction, you are good to go.
 The major difference between each brand is how easy the film is to remove.
 This is something that matters more to the company installing (and some day replacing) the film.
 Some films remove easily while others come off in small pieces leaving a lot of adhesive behind.